Undergraduate Financial Aid

 Trouble-shooting – IRS Data Retrieval Tool:

-Because this is a relatively new process, some families had difficulty using the data retrieval tool for a variety of reasons.
 Some of these issues are below which we hope will help you if you too are experiencing difficulties.

 - When attempting to link within the FAFSA to the IRS, a student/family must have the addresses typed exactly right and matching your tax return perfectly.
 The examples below show the same address typed a variety of ways and could result in the Retrieval tool not working properly.
 Abbreviations and punctuation are very important!